bridgecrew-perf6/deployment-roulette/README.md

 # Deployment Roulette

+## Solutions

 The solution files are within their corresponding folder in `/starter/apps/`.
+Including the metrics-server (`/starter/apps/metrics-server`) and architecture diagram (`/starter/apps/diagram`).

 ## Getting Started